Rapid Learning or Feature Reuse? Towards Understanding the Effectiveness of MAML: Contributions of the Network Head and Body

 So far, we have seen that MAML predominantly relies on feature reuse, with the network body (all layers except the last layer) already containing good features at meta-initialization.
 We also observe that such features can be learned even without inner loop adaptation during training (ANIL algorithm).
 The head, however, requires inner loop adaptation to enable task specificity.

 In this section, we explore the contributions of the network head and body.
-We firstly ask: \textit{How important is the head at test time, when good features have already been learned?} Motivating this question is that these features needed no adaptation at inference time, so perhaps they are themselves sufficient to perform classification, with no head.
+We first ask: \textit{How important is the head at test time, when good features have already been learned?} Motivating this question is that the features in the body of the network needed no adaptation at inference time, so perhaps they are themselves sufficient to perform classification, with no head.
 In Section \ref{sec:head}, we find that test time performance is entirely determined by the quality of these representations, and we can use similarity of the frozen meta-initialization representations to perform unseen tasks, \textit{removing the head entirely}.
 We call this the NIL (No Inner Loop) algorithm.

 Given this result, we next study how useful the head is at training (in ensuring the network body learns good features).
 We look at multiple different training regimes (some without the head) for the network body, and evaluate the quality of the representations.
 We find that MAML/ANIL result in the best representations, demonstrating the importance of the head during training for feature learning.